Summary

 Project details

-Project title: Strategies to avoid contamination of agricultural crops with Datura stramonium and its alkaloids
+Project title: Strategies for preventing the contamination of agricultural crops with Datura stramonium and its alkaloids

 Project acronym: StopDatura

-Project management: AGES, Dr Swen Follak and Dr Elisabeth Reiter
+Project leaders: AGES, Dr Swen Follak and Dr Elisabeth Reiter

-Funding: Federal Ministry of Agriculture, Forestry, Regions and Water Management and federal states - DAFNE
+Funding: Federal Ministry of Agriculture and Forestry, Climate and Environmental Protection, Regions and Water Management, and the federal states

 Project duration: 2023 to 2026